 Mosquitoes are the creatures we can thank for the spread of this disease from one dog to another.
 “Heartworm is spread by 30 different species of mosquitoes that carry tiny microfilaria (baby heartworms),” explains Dr Eloise Bright from www.lovethatpet.com.

 “When a mosquito bites your dog, the tiny worms grow over a period of six to seven months, living in the heart and blood vessels of the lungs.
 These worms grow to up to 30cm long.
 A dog can end up with hundreds of worms, or just one.”

 Though heartworm is easy to prevent, it often goes undiagnosed in the early stages.
-Dogs that are carrying heartworm act as a source of infection for other dogs, so a mosquito must bite a heartworm-positive dog, then bite your dog for the infection to be transmitted.
+Dogs that are carrying the parasite act as a source of infection for other dogs, so a mosquito must bite a carrying dog, then bite your dog for the infection to be transmitted.

-“It is estimated that around 20 per cent of dogs are infected in certain areas of Australia, with stray dogs, wild dogs and foxes having a higher rate of infection than city dogs (that are mostly on heartworm preventatives),” Dr Bright says.
+“It is estimated that around 20 per cent of dogs are infected in certain areas of Australia, with stray dogs, wild dogs and foxes having a higher rate of infection than city dogs (whose owners are mostly taking preventative measures),” Dr Bright says.
 Over 30 species of animals can be infected with the disease, including cats, coyotes, wolves, ferrets, sea lions and extremely rarely, humans.